thegreenwebfoundation/carbon-txt-validator/docs/runbook.md

 ## Seeing Logs

 Logs from the carbon txt validator service, when deployed in Green Web Foundation infrastructure are aggregated by Systemd, and forwarded to a Loki centralised logging server.
-These logs can be queried at [grafana.greenweb.org](https://grafana.greenweb.org).
+These logs can be queried at [grafana.greenweb.org](https://grafana.greenweb.org) - filter logs by the systemd unit `carbon_txt_api`, using the label filter `{unit="carbon_txt_api.service"}`.

 ## Monitoring, and exception tracking